 Floyd’s City Barbershop may have been the biggest surprise of all.
 I knew I needed to pop in for a quick look and to take a photo or two and while my mom was game, my dad wasn’t too interested.
-But it was hot outside, it was too early for lunch and he didn’t want to wander too far away so he joined us as we all stepped inside a 1950’s era barbershop.
+But it was hot outside, it was too early for lunch, and he didn’t want to wander too far away, so he joined us as we stepped inside a 1950’s era barbershop.

 Bill is a special person who even enticed my dad to grab a seat in the barber chair for a Mount Airy style haircut and styling.
 And before leaving, he took a photo of the three of us to grace his Facebook page.
 Floyd’s City Barbershop is a special stop that you won’t want to miss.